 - Parkland HIV Consults: Provide inpatient HIV consultation at Parkland Hospital.
 Service consists of one faculty attending, one fellow, 1-2 midlevel providers, and 1-2 students or residents.

-- Clements General Consults: Provide inpatient ID consultation at Clements University Hospital and Zale Lipshy University Hospital.
+- Clements General Consults: Provide inpatient ID consultation at William P. Clements Jr. University Hospital and Zale Lipshy Pavilion—William P. Clements Jr. University Hospital.
 Service consists of one faculty attending, one fellow, one to two midlevel providers, and one to three residents and/or students.

 - Clements Transplant Consults: Provide inpatient transplant ID consultation primarily at Clements University Hospital.
 Service consists of one faculty attending, one fellow, and possibly a rotating resident on elective.